tomjamtin/echox/website/content/middleware/jwt.md

   // Possible values:
   // - "header:<name>"
   // - "query:<name>"
+  // - "param:<name>"
   // - "cookie:<name>"
+  // - "form:<name>"
   TokenLookup string

   // AuthScheme to be used in the Authorization header.
   // Optional.
 Default value "Bearer".
   AuthScheme string

+  // KeyFunc defines a user-defined function that supplies the public key for a token validation.
+  // The function shall take care of verifying the signing algorithm and selecting the proper key.
+  // A user-defined KeyFunc can be useful if tokens are issued by an external party.
+  //
+  // When a user-defined KeyFunc is provided, SigningKey, SigningKeys, and SigningMethod are ignored.
+  // This is one of the three options to provide a token validation key.
+  // The order of precedence is a user-defined KeyFunc, SigningKeys and SigningKey.
+  // Required if neither SigningKeys nor SigningKey is provided.
+  // Default to an internal implementation verifying the signing algorithm and selecting the proper key.
+  KeyFunc jwt.Keyfunc
 }
 ```